-39. As a general principle, investigations and reviews are prioritised by chronological age (taken from date of gazettal notification rather than date of receipt of request).
+- 41. As a general principle, investigations and reviews are prioritised by chronological age (taken from date of gazettal notification rather than date of receipt of request).
 However, there are a number of situations where the RMA may prioritise a particular investigation or review.
-These situations include the following (not in order of importance):

-- Claims for conditions for which there are no existing SoPs (non-SoP conditions) cannot legally be determined once an investigation notice has been gazetted.
-In order not to hold up claims, non-SoP conditions will be prioritised when there is a claim outstanding. - In any case where a notified review is identified by the RMA legal adviser, either of the Commissions or a national ex-service organisation (ESO) as raising a serious legal or policy imperative warranting prioritisation, consideration will be given by the RMA to prioritisation. - The RMA can notify a full or partial (focussed) review.
+These situations include the following (not in order of importance): - Claims for conditions for which there are no existing SOPs (non-SOP conditions) cannot legally be determined once an investigation notice has been gazetted.
+In order not to hold up an excessive number of claims, non-SOP conditions may be prioritised when there are more than ten claims outstanding. - In any case where a notified review is identified by the RMA legal adviser, either of the Commissions, a national ex-service organisation (ESO) or the Minister as raising a serious problem warranting prioritisation, consideration will be given by the RMA to such a request. - The RMA can notify a full or partial (focussed) review.
 The terms of a focussed review are notified in the government gazette.
 Part of the basis for restricting the focus of the review is to enable a speedier finalisation of the matter(s) under review.
 To ensure that this occurs and to avoid additional issues outside of the notified focus of the review arising, focussed reviews are generally given priority. - From time to time, investigations or reviews are more efficient when considered in conjunction with one or more other related investigations or reviews.
-Examples include the concurrent reviews of migraine, cluster headache and tension-type headache, and the concurrent consideration of cervical, thoracic and lumbar spondylosis. - A review requested by an eligible person or organisation will be generally prioritised over a review initiated by the Authority for the purposes of the sunsetting provisions of the LIA, except where the Authority is aware that there is SMSE warranting major changes to a SOP or a SOP has appeared in a list of instruments due to sunset tabled in Parliament.
+Examples include the concurrent reviews of migraine, cluster headache and tension-type headache, and the concurrent consideration of cervical, thoracic and lumbar spondylosis.